afredston/marine_heatwaves_trawl/README.md

 - The raw FISHGLOB data (a slightly earlier version of the dataset described in [Maureaud et al. 2023](https://doi.org/10.31219/osf.io/2bcjw)), `FISHGLOB_public_v1.5_clean(1).csv`.
 This should be downloaded from [OSF](https://osf.io/) and moved to `raw-data` to reproduce analyses.
 - The outputs of power analyses: `pwrout_yrs_glorys.rds`, `pwrout_yrs_oisst.rds`, `pwrout_gamma_glorys.rds`, and `pwrout_gamma_oisst.rds`.
 These should be downloaded from [OSF](https://osf.io/) and moved to `processed-data` to reproduce analyses.

+We did not host the raw GLORYS and OISST data on OSF because the source files are very large.
+The GLORYS12 sea bottom temperature data were downloaded from https://data.marine.copernicus.eu/product/GLOBAL_MULTIYEAR_PHY_001_030/description (accessed November 2, 2022).
+The NOAA OISST data were downloaded from https://www.ncei.noaa.gov/data/sea-surface-temperature-optimum-interpolation/ (accessed June 17, 2020).

 ## In what order should things be run?